-Specification: JSR-343 Java Message Service 2.0 ("Specification") Version: 2.0 Status: Early Draft Review Release: 21 February 2012
+Specification: JSR-343 Java Message Service 2.0 ("Specification") Version: 2.0 Status: Public Draft Review Release: 14 April 2012

 Copyright 2012 Oracle America, Inc. 500 Oracle Parkway, Redwood City, California 94065, U.S.A.
 All rights reserved.

 NOTICE

 The Specification is protected by copyright and the information described therein may be protected by one or more U.S. patents, foreign patents, or pending applications.
 Except as provided under the following license, no part of the Specification may be reproduced in any form by any means without the prior written authorization of Oracle America, Inc. ("Oracle") and its licensors, if any.
 Any use of the Specification and the information described therein will be governed by the terms and conditions of this Agreement.